 - Using a special bracket and collection bucket that comes with the kit, have a bowel movement on the toilet that goes directly into the collection container.

-- Using a plastic probe enclosed with the kit, also collect a swab sample of your bowel movement and place that in a special sterilized tube.
+- Using a plastic probe enclosed with the kit, also collect a swab sample of your stool and place that in a special sterilized tube.

 - Pour the preservative solution included in the kit into your stool sample and screw its special lid on tightly.

 - Fill out the form that asks for your personal information, including the date and time your sample was collected.

 - Put all collected samples and information back in the Cologuard box and ship it back to the lab within 24 hours.